reduxjs/redux/docs/faq/ImmutableData.md

 <a id="immutability-issues-with-react-redux"></a>
-### What issues can immutability cause with React-Redux?
+###  How can immutability in `mapStateToProps` cause components to render unnecessarily?
+Certain immutable operations, such as an Array filter, will always return a new object, even if the values themselves have not changed.

-If the values in the props object that’s returned from the `mapStateToProps` function always reference a new object (or Array), then the wrapped component will always be re-rendered, even if the values of that new object have not changed.
+If such an operation is used as a selector function in `mapStateToProps`, the shallow equality check that React-Redux performs on each value in the props object that’s returned will always fail, as the selector is returning a new object each time.

+As such, even though the values of that new object have not changed, the wrapped component will always be re-rendered,

 For example, the following  will always trigger a re-render:

 ```
 // A JavaScript array's 'filter' method treats the array as immutable,
-// and returns a filtered copy of the array
+// and returns a filtered copy of the array.
 const getVisibleTodos = (todos) => todos.filter(t => !t.completed);

 const state = {